Kitty Lunn: “I’m Waiting for the World to Catch Up with Me”

 BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 Kitty Lunn is a ballet and modern dancer and teacher, a disability activist, and the founder of Infinity Dance Theater, a dance company founded in 1995 featuring dancers with and without disabilities.
 Based in New York City, Kitty is committed to bringing motion and movement to a new level of inclusion by expanding the boundaries of dance and changing perceptions of what a dancer is.
 To this end, she has developed wheelchair dance techniques strongly rooted in classical ballet and modern dance.

 To learn more about the Discussing Disability in Dance Book Project, visit here!

-Image description: Kitty is drawn seated in her chair and facing left.
-Her right arm is extended diagonally from her shoulder, and her left arm is extended upward but bent at the elbow.
+Image description: Kitty is drawn seated in her chair facing toward the left of the frame.
+Her right arm is extended diagonally upward in front of her, and her left arm is extended upward behind her but bent at the elbow.
+She is wearing a gray unitard.
 A red zig zag line of energy goes from her arms down her torso and legs along with the quotes, “no timeline,” “take responsibility for your pursuits,” and “toil in the genre.”

 How did you get into dance and what have been some highlights in your dance history?

 My grandmother took me to see The Red Shoes for my eighth birthday.
 I looked up at that beautiful red-headed ballerina, and I wanted to be her.
 I was lucky enough to have lessons.
 I’m from New Orleans originally, and my teacher was from the Paris Opera Ballet.
 She recognized something in me and put me on track to become that red-headed ballerina.
 That’s how it all started.

 From New Orleans, I went to Washington Ballet.
 I had the opportunity to work with many famous dancers, including Erik Bruhn, Margot Fonteyn, Rudolf Nureyev, and José Limón.
 José was my first introduction to modern dance, though I later met Martha Graham.